kwonalbert/spacemint/README.md

 The graphs used in the prototype from PTC76 (Paul, Tarjan and Celoni).
 The graph is recursively generated.
 Each node is just a hash, and you can directly access the node by reading hash at id * size of hash.
-The code is written in a way to minimize the HDD disk movement, at the cost of some minor compute during initialization.
+The code is written in a way to minimize the HDD head movement, at the cost of some minor compute during initialization.

+##Directory Structure
+block/          Cryptocurrency block files pos/            Proof-of-Space implementation util/           Various utilities used by block and pos